SimpleDataLabsInc/prophecy-docs/docs/concepts/copilot.md

 ![Architecture](img/copilot_arch.png)

-Prophecy sends the enhanced Prompt to OpenAI (or the user’s preferred LLM).
+Prophecy sends the enhanced Prompt to OpenAI.
 The model will return SQL or Spark code, and Prophecy will verify whether this code is valid.
 Once Prophecy fixes the code, Prophecy generates a visual Pipeline and displays this Pipeline to the user for review.

-### Language Model
+### Deployment

 Data Copilot is available for all customers using Prophecy’s managed Public SaaS offering and uses the public SaaS version of OpenAI's Language model.
-We will be releasing support for private Language model instances in an upcoming release.
+Customers using the Private SaaS or on-prem offerings can enable Data Copilot as a flag in the deployment / upgrade configuration.

+See [here](/architecture/deployment/enable-data-copilot) for more details.

 ### Data Privacy